Learn how to use EducationLink's accounting section to automatically have all student payments organized and managed.

 When the student pays in multiple payments, EducationLink creates multiple installments, it does that so it can effectively track payment dates, payment status, commission status and more.

 There are few different scenarios when handling with multiple installments:

-When that's the case, we can add one installment with the full payment the student is supposed to make, and then when they pay, we mark the payment as "partial".
-EducationLink will undestand that the installment was not yet fully paid, and will await to be fully paid.
+- When that's the case, we can add one installment with the full payment the student is supposed to make, and then when they pay, we mark the payment as "partial".
+EducationLink will understand that the installment was not yet fully paid, and will await to be fully paid.

-When that's the case, what is in the letter of offer, it's just one payment, and the agency create internally a payment plan.
-Very common in offshore markets, specially in Brazil.
+- When that's the case, what is in the letter of offer, it's just one payment, and the agency creates internally a payment plan.
+Very common in offshore markets, especially in Brazil.
 EducationLink will handle the installments normally.
 But the agency will have to manage the transfer of the money (in case the student pays the agency) more carefully.

 What is the step-by-step of an installment?

-Every installment (pending or paid installment of a student) has a step-by-step, from its creation until it's payment, commission invoicing, etc.
+Every installment (a pending or paid installment of a student) has a step-by-step, from its creation until it's payment, commission invoicing, etc.

-Depending on how the student paid, and your contract/agreement with the institution, commission is now pending or paid;
+- Depending on how the student paid, and your contract/agreement with the institution, the commission is now pending or paid;

-If there is a bonus, the bonus is now pending of payment.
+- If there is a bonus, the bonus is now pending for payment.